stargate/data-api/docker-compose/README.md

-# Docker Compose scripts for Stargate with DSE 6.8
+# Docker Compose scripts for JSONAPI with DSE 6.8

-This directory provides two ways to start Stargate with DSE 6.8 using `docker compose`.
+This directory provides two ways to start the JSON API and Stargate coordinator with DSE 6.8 using `docker compose`.

-## Stargate with 3-node DSE 6.8 cluster
+## Stargate JSON API with 3-node DSE 6.8 cluster

 You can start a simple Stargate configuration with the following command: